Enalean/bz2tuleap/Readme.md

     $> php converter.php /path/to/bugzilla.xml target_directory

 Then you should import `target_directory` following Tuleap process.

+Notes:

+* URL for attachment download is harcoded to Eclipse fundation Bz instance.
+* User's urls are rewritten to be "example.com", you might want to remove that too.

 Was tested and developed against Eclipse Bugzilla as of version 4.4.7.